Galois Cohomology for Lubin-Tate $(\varphi_q,\Gamma_{LT})$-modules over Coefficient rings: Lubin-Tate Extensions and Galois Representations

 \subsection{Kisin and Ren's equivalence}

-Recall that $K$ is a local field of characteristic $0$, i.e., $K$ is a finite extension of $\mathbb{Q}_p$ and it is complete with respect to a discrete valuation with finite residue field $k$ of characteristic $p>0$.
-Let $G_K:=\Gal(\bar{K}/K)$ be the absolute Galois group of $K$.
+Let $K$ be a local field of characteristic $0$, i.e., $K$ is a finite extension of $\mathbb{Q}_p$ and it is complete with respect to a discrete valuation with finite residue field $k$ of characteristic $p>0$.
+Let $\bar{K}$ be a fixed algebraic closure of $K$ with ring of integers $\mathcal{O}_{\bar{K}}$.
+We write $G_K:=\Gal(\bar{K}/K)$ for the absolute Galois group of $K$.